 Our Lady’s Catholic Primary School participates within the Kent co-ordinated in year admissions scheme and follow the protocol set within it.
 If you would like to apply for an in year place at Our Lady’s Catholic Primary School, you must complete an In Year Application Form which can be found below.

 The supplementary form for this school should also be completed to enable the governors to rank the application in the event of there being more than one application for a place.
 The governors will use the same criteria, which can be found on our policy, to rank the application.
 If there is a place at the school an offer will be made by the school on behalf of the governors.
 In the event that a place cannot be offered, parents will be offered the opportunity of placing their child’s name on the waiting list.
 This does not prevent parents from exercising their right to appeal against the decision not to offer a place.
+Parents making appeals will receive 10 school-days' notice of their appeal hearing and decision letters will be sent out within 5 school-days of the hearing wherever possible.

 Fair Access Protocol